 top of page

-Postpartum hemorrhage (PPH) is preventable, but can kill a woman in hours if it goes undetected and/or untreated.
-In the US, PPH accounts for 11% of US maternal deaths and occurs in 5% of all births.
+Postpartum hemorrhage is preventable, but can kill a woman in hours if it goes undetected and/or untreated.
+In the US, hemorrhages account for 11% of US maternal deaths and occurs in 5% of all births.
 For every woman who dies, fifty experience morbidities like an unplanned hysterectomy, acute kidney injury (AKI), blood transfusions and PTSD.

 % of Pregnancy Related Deaths Day of Delivery (US)